cometa/Autonomia/README.md

 * [Dependencies](../master/docs/dependencies.md)

 ## Cloud Server and API
-The Autonomia application uses Vederly, a video and device management cloud platform for mobility applications, including a two-way message broker for device-to-cloud and cloud-to-device secure communication.
+The application uses the Autonomia,io a video and device management cloud platform for mobility applications, including a two-way message broker for device-to-cloud and cloud-to-device secure communication.
 It runs on a server in the cloud and it uses HTTPS and secure WebSockets for efficient remote interaction of applications and vehicles.

-The main application manages the connection to the Vederly server as defined in the `config.json` parameters file, streams video using RTMP to the server, and exposes methods for JSON-RPC remote procedure calls to the vehicle.
+The main application manages the connection to the Autonomia server as defined in the `config.json` parameters file, streams video using RTMP to the server, and exposes methods for JSON-RPC remote procedure calls to the vehicle.

-If you are interested in receiving beta tester credentials and access to a Vederly cloud server for testing the Autonomia software or the cloud API send an email to cometa@visiblenergy.com
+If you are interested in receiving beta tester credentials and access to a Autonomia cloud server for testing the Autonomia software or the cloud API send an email to info@autonomia.io
->Teams participating to the `DYI Robocars` events can obtain free use of the Vederly server and storage (within limits).
+>Teams participating to the `DYI Robocars` events can obtain free use of the Autonomia server and storage (within limits).

 ## Credits